Fuad Masum: Early life and education

 Fuad Masum was born in the city of Koya.
-He was the son Mullah Masum Khider, a former head of the Association of Muslim Scholars in Kurdistan, who belongs to an established political dynasty with Muslim clerical links.
+He is the son of Mullah Masum Khider, a former head of the Association of Muslim Scholars in Kurdistan, who belongs to an established political dynasty with Muslim clerical links.
 His family descends from the village of Khabanen, which is part of Hawraman.
 He studied at various religious schools in Iraqi Kurdistan until the age of 18.
 He studied law and Sharia at Baghdad University.
 In 1958, Masum traveled to Cairo to complete his higher education at Al-Azhar University.
 He worked as a professor in Basrah University in 1968.
 He earned his PhD in Islamic philosophy from Al-Azhar in 1975.

 Political career

 Communist Party

 Masum joined the Iraqi Communist Party in 1962, until 1964, where he travelled to Syria to meet the Communist Party secretary there, Khalid Bakdash.
 After Masum discovered Bakdash's attitudes against the Kurds, he quit the party to join the Kurdistan Democratic Party (PDK).